 We want to create opportunities for food sovereignty, climate friendly farming and wellbeing.

 We believe that organic market gardening has an important role to play in mitigating climate change, and should form an integral part of future food planning by policy makers in the UK.

 What we do

-We have a steering group of another four people, who help with the practicalities on the land, and steer the course as we transition into the type of social enterprise that wants to use their profits and assets for the public good.
+We have two external directors, who help with the practicalities on the land, and steer the course as we try to achieve our aims.

-Katy Brown lives in Liverpool, and is interested in sustainable food production and promoting plant based diets.
+Katy Brown is interested in sustainable food production and promoting plant based diets.